Lithronmantic/anonymous-inference-review/README.md

-# Ours Method Package
+# DAVA AND MLPR

-This package contains the runtime code for the proposed method only.
+This package contains the runtime code for the proposed method.

 ## Included